guettli/django-htmx-fun/README.md

 Usually created via [format_html()](https://docs.djangoproject.com/en/dev/ref/utils/#django.utils.html.format_html).

+## Flat URL Namespace

+Above naming pattern makes it very use to get to the corresponding code.

+Imagine you get a message from tool monitoring your servers.
+There is an exception at URL "/sunshine/123", then I know the name of the method which handles this URL.
+It is "sunshine_page".

+If you need several pages for a model, then you will not use "/sunshine/foo" and "/sunshine/bar", but instead "/sunshine_foo" and "/sunshine_bar".

 ## Opinionated Best Practices

 I like it conditionless.
 I try to avoid to have too many "if" and "else".